 do-while loop is illustrated with a relevant and recurrent use-case: the reading of input from the console.

 Similarly, the book provides a non-trivial example for the use of an enumerator which helps the reader to understand how the

 foreach loop works under the hood.

-There is also good examples on object oriented programming, particularly on the use of abstract classes and virtual methods, as well as the notions of contract and interface (e.g. with explicit implementations).
+There are also good examples on object oriented programming, particularly on the use of abstract classes and virtual methods, as well as the notions of contract and interface (e.g., with explicit implementations).

 Some topics benefit from a better attention with some really comprehensive technical elements.